 Raw Materials

-Suppliers of products have to deal with their own MOQs down their supply chains, just like wholesalers buying finished products from the suppliers.
-Factories that make the raw materials for the suppliers rarely store inventory.
-Instead, production on polymer plastic that will go into making bottles, for example, will only begin after receiving an order.
+Product manufacturers must deal with their own MOQs down their supply chains, just like wholesalers buying finished products.
+Factories that make the raw materials for suppliers rarely store inventory, for example.
+Instead, production on polymer plastic that will go into making bottles will only begin after receiving an order.
 And that order will likely have an MOQ.
-So, a supplier of custom-made water bottles will need to consider the minimum amount of polymer plastic, as well any other components that would go into the production, when setting up their own MOQ for buyers of their goods.
+So, a supplier of custom-made water bottles will need to consider the minimum amount of polymer plastic, as well any other components that would go into the production run, when setting up their own MOQs for buyers of their goods.

 The shelf life of items must also be considered.
-For example, when setting up an MOQ for foodstuffs and other perishable goods, how long those goods can last before spoiling should be a part of the calculation.
-Even for electronics or other durable goods sometimes shelf life should be a consideration.
+For example, when setting up an MOQ for foodstuffs and other perishables, how long those goods can last before spoiling should be a part of the calculation.
+Even for electronics, shoes, or other durable goods, sometimes shelf life is a consideration.
 They may not spoil, but they might become obsolete or less desirable as new products are released.

 Order Volume